eliishek/mms142-groupk-2024/README.md

 <!-- Add an empty line above --- -->
 ---

-### 3. What’s the workflow?
+### 3. So what's the workflow should we all follow?

 #### **Step 1: Navigate to the file you want to edit**
 1. Open the repository:
    👉 [MMS-142 Group K Repository](https://github.com/MMS-142-Group-K-2024/mms142-groupk-2024)
 2. Choose the file you want to edit:
    - **To add research content**: Click on `index.html`.
-   - **To edit website styling**: Click on `css/styles.css`.
+   - **To edit website styling**: Open the `css` folder and click on `styles.css.` This file controls how the website looks, including colors, fonts, spacing, and layout.
+   - **To upload images**: Add your image files to the `images` folder by clicking **Add file > Upload files** at the top-right of the repository page.

 <!-- Add an empty line above --- -->
 ---

 #### **Step 2: Create a New Branch**
 1. Click the **pencil icon** in the top-right corner of the file view to start editing the file.
-2. Scroll to the bottom of the page to the **Commit changes** section.
+2. After editing, click the green **Commit changes** button.
-3. Select **Create a new branch for this commit and start a pull request**.
+3. **IMPORTANT:** You should select **Create a new branch for this commit and start a pull request**.
-   - This avoids overwriting each other's work and keeps your changes separate until reviewed.
+   - Clicking that instead of `main` avoids overwriting each other's work and keeps your changes separate until reviewed.

 4. Name the branch descriptively, such as:
    ```bash